Starcounter/Docs/docs/topic-guides/blendable-web-apps/starcounter-design-system.md

 Uniform.css or Uniform components must be explicitly imported in any view shadow root that uses it.

-Uniform is configurable using CSS custom properties and themes, for more, read [next section](#customization-through-themes-and-css-custom-properties).
+Uniform is configurable using CSS custom properties and themes, for more, read [the next section](#customization-through-themes-and-css-custom-properties).

 Head to the [demo page of Uniform](https://starcounter.github.io/uniform.css/) for a preview.